LMigliet/SmartPlexer/README.md

 [https://www.nature.com/articles/s42003-023-05235-w]

+PLEASE USE THE "smartplexer_paper_nature" brach if you want to see the code reported in the nature paper.

 Welcome to the Smart-Plexer repository!
 This repository contains the code used for the development and validation of the Smart-Plexer framework, as described in our paper.
 Smart-Plexer is designed to optimize the selection of primer mixes for multiplex PCR assays through a combination of empirical testing and in-silico simulations.